 While we may not look at them often, the tires on our vehicles are one of the most important parts.
 When they fail on the road the results can be minor; however, there are instances where a blowout or rollover can be life-altering or even fatal.
 If you’ve been in a wreck that resulted from a tire defect, our Baltimore tire defect lawyers are prepared to represent you.

 According to the National Highway Traffic Safety Administration (NHTSA), there are approximately 11,000 tire-related crashes every year.
 In 2016, those tire malfunctions contributed to the deaths of 733 innocent victims.
 It can be difficult to wrap your head around the idea that those losses should have never happened.
 While we cannot bring your loved one back after a wrongful death, we can ease the financial burdens associated with the loss.

-It’s imperative for accident victims to contact our Baltimore car accident lawyers as soon as possible after a crash.
+It’s imperative for accident victims to contact our auto accident lawyers as soon as possible after a crash.
 The sooner legal action is taken, the better the chances are of receiving full and fair compensation.

 Common Tire Defects

 Many tire defects can be related back to issues caused by the manufacturer.
 If you believe your accident was caused by a defective tire, you may have the grounds for a product liability case.
 Some of the more widespread defects are listed below:

 - Tread and Belt Separation.
 When this defect occurs, it’s likely the driver will lose control of their vehicle due to a blowout or rapid pressure decrease in the center of the tire.
 This issue can manifest during the manufacturing process, which is why appropriate adhesion, proper practices, and adequate quality control are important.